Rosalind Franklin: Discovery of DNA structure

-Towards the end of February Franklin began to work out the indications of double strands, as she noted: "Structure B does not fit single helical theory, even for low layer-lines."
+Towards the end of February, Franklin began to work out the indications of double strands, as she noted: "Structure B does not fit single helical theory, even for low layer-lines."
 It soon dawned to her that the B-DNA and A-DNA were structurally similar, and perceived A-DNA as an "unwound version" of B-DNA.
 Franklin and Gosling wrote a five-paged manuscript on 17 March titled "A Note on Molecular Configuration of Sodium Thymonucleate."
 After the Watson–Crick model was known, there appeared to be only one (hand-written) modification after the typeset at the end of the text which states that their data was consistent with the model, and appeared as such in the trio of the 25 April 1953 Nature articles; the other modification being a deletion of "A Note on" from the title.

 As Franklin considered the double helix, she also realised that the structure would not depend on the detailed order of the bases, and noted that "an infinite variety of nucleotide sequences would be possible to explain the biological specificity of DNA".
-However she did not yet see the complementarity of the base-pairing – Crick and Watson's breakthrough of 28 February, with all its biological significance; nor indeed at this point did she have the correct structures of the bases, so even if she had tried, she would not have been able to make a satisfactory structure.
+However, she did not yet see the complementarity of the base-pairing – Crick and Watson's breakthrough of 28 February, with all its biological significance; nor indeed at this point did Franklin have the correct structures of the bases, so even if she had tried, Franklin would not have been able to make a satisfactory structure.
 Science historians Nathaniel C. Comfort, of Johns Hopkins University, and Matthew Cobb, of the University of Manchester, explained that "She did not have time to make these final leaps, because Watson and Crick beat her to the answer."

 Weeks later, on 10 April, Franklin wrote to Crick for permission to see their model.
 Franklin retained her scepticism for premature model building even after seeing the Watson–Crick model, and remained unimpressed.
-She is reported to have commented, "It's very pretty, but how are they going to prove it?"
-As an experimental scientist, Franklin seems to have been interested in producing far greater evidence before publishing-as-proven a proposed model.
-Accordingly, her response to the Watson–Crick model was in keeping with her cautious approach to science.
+Franklin is reported to have commented, "It's very pretty, but how are they going to prove it?"
+As an experimental scientist, she seems to have been interested in producing far greater evidence before publishing-as-proven a proposed model.
+Accordingly, Franklin's response to the Watson–Crick model was in keeping with her cautious approach to science.